KevinMarquette/kevinmarquette.github.io/_posts/2018-03-03-Powershell-Using-a-NuGet-server-for-a-PSRepository.md

     MyRepository Trusted            http://localhost:5000/
     PSGallery    Untrusted          https://www.powershellgallery.com/api/v2/

+You may notice that `MyRepository` is trusted.
+If you take a close look at the parameters that were used to register it, I set `InstallationPolicy = 'Trusted'`.

 # Using your repository

 You use this repository just like any other repository.
 I already covered how to use `Publish-Module`, `Find-Module`, and `Install-Module` from a repository in my [Your first internal PSScript repository](https://kevinmarquette.github.io/2017-05-30-Powershell-your-first-PSScript-repository/?utm_source=blog&utm_medium=blog&utm_content=nuget) post.
 All those commands still apply to this repository so I am not going to cover all of them again.